Food rich in vitamin D

 However the study published in Scientific Reports that high dose vitamin D supplementation significantly reduced inflammatory markers in those infected with the C-19 virus have now been withdrawn; there were concerns about the methodology.

-Further research concludes that a low level of vitamin D is associated with an increased risk of transmission of the virus and suffering from long Covid.
+Further research concludes that a low level of vitamin D is associated with an increased risk of transmission of the virus and suffering from long Covid; and flu in general.
 But did not affect the clinical outcome once infected; unless deficient in this cholesterol-derived steroid hormone.

 There is now very strong consensus in the scientific community that in the main, important nutrients like vitamin D need to be sourced from our food and in this instance from low but adequate exposure to sunshine.